40+ Ways To Get More SEO Leads & Win Clients in 2022

 This is something we’ve seen other agencies do to great effect and works particularly well with local clients.
 Setting up all of the basics like claiming the brand name, creating a cover photo, implementing a profile picture and setting up opening hours.
 It’s pretty straight forward for us savvy marketers to set these up and they can be up and live within 30 minutes.
 Once a potential client sees how awesome you are, it’s just a case of you introducing them to the plethora of other services you offer.

 #2 Offer Free SEO Audits

 You can do this at your local bistro or even at your office, if you’re able to, of course!
 Alternatively, these can be held virtually via Zoom or Google Hangouts.
-Give out free business advice, actionable marketing tips and company branded literature.
+Give out free marketing advice, actionable marketing tips and company-branded literature.
 Companies will look at you as an authority on marketing and will get in touch when they need help.
 Some may even ask you to manage their marketing right there on the spot, this happens more than you might think.

 This is one for post-pandemic!
 However, don’t just attend the SEO Events where there are umpteen other SEO Agencies.
 Think outside the box a little, most ‘business conferences’ about startups, accounting, HR etc are all places where you can mingle and network with your target audience.
-Even having a trade show stand at these events will put you in the forefront of business looking for ways to improve their company.
+Even having a trade show stand at these events will put you at the forefront of business looking for ways to improve their company.

 Create the go-to social place for business owners and marketers to ask questions and learn.
 Share ideas, create content and shamelessly include links to your SEO agency as the creators of the page, but don’t overdo it.

-Don’t be afraid of giving great things away for free.
-Most of your target audience probably won’t actually implement any advice, you’ll find they need someone to do it for them and this will put you in a good position for being approached.
+Don’t be afraid of giving great things away to potential SEO clients for free.
+Most of your target audience probably won’t actually implement any advice, you’ll find they need someone to do it for them, and this will put you in a good position for being approached.
 Make sure you use this to collect contact details so that you can get in touch with invested engagers.
-You can plug this online, via Adwords, via Facebook, Twitter, LinkedIn and even your local seminars and Facebook Groups you’ve just set up 😉
+You can plug this online, via Adwords, via Facebook, Twitter, LinkedIn, and even your local seminars and Facebook Groups you’ve just set up 😉

 Just like Yell, but maybe smaller.
 Give businesses the opportunity to list themselves for free then follow up with advice on how to market their business more effectively locally.
 You can make directories as big as you like or as targeted as you like, maybe just for your local area.
-With very little marketing behind it, they just somehow magically attract business listings.
+With very little marketing behind it, they often magically attract business listings.
 A good tip would be to include ‘Free Business Directory’ in your title tag and target around these keywords for organic visibility.

 #9 Offer Generous Free Trials

 Let clients try your service on low competing or local keywords.
 Show the clients results in the short term and then negotiate a longer-term contract once you have proved yourself.
 Be bold!

 #10 Offer Guarantees and Be Outrageous

 Even though there are no guarantees in the world of Google, this is not music to old school bosses’ ears.
 Make a guarantee anyway, and cut your losses if it doesn’t work out.
-Broader guarantees such as 20% increase in organic website traffic or 10% of your keywords on page 1, work better than guaranteeing ‘keyword x’ will be at position 1 in 2 weeks time.
-Business owners want to see how such a service will affect their bottom line so create a guarantee that will mean something to them.
+Broader guarantees such as a 20% increase in organic website traffic or 10% of your keywords on page 1, work better than guaranteeing ‘keyword x’ will be at position 1 in 2 weeks time.
+Business owners want to see how such a service will affect their bottom line so offer a realistic and achievable guarantee that will mean something to them.

 #11 Introduce a Tell-a-Friend Referral Scheme

 Who do business owners know?
 Other business owners.
 Encourage them to talk about you and your services.
-Don’t just offer money off or free services, give something away that will excite them, an iPad, a Free Weekend Away or a Free Meal at a Fancy Restaurant.
-Referrals go a long way and the more selling you can get your clients to do, the more time you can spend on keeping clients happy and getting results.
+Don’t just offer money off or free services, give something away that will excite them, an iPad, a free weekend away, or a free meal at a fancy restaurant.
+Referrals go a long way; the more selling you can get your clients to do, the more time you can spend on keeping clients happy and getting results.

-Follow on from the Moz Whiteboard Friday and give away some of your secrets and generate some interest.
+Follow the lead from Moz Whiteboard Friday and give away some of your secrets and generate some interest.
 Videos really help to engage with your potential audience especially in a market where some businesses might not truly understand the concept of SEO.
 Remember to feed the video traffic back to your website.